-Kepiro, a former officer in the Hungarian gendarmerie, protested his innocence in the Budapest municipal court saying, "I am not guilty, and I have always lived a decent life."
+Kepiro, a former officer in the Hungarian gendarmerie, protested his innocence.
+When the trial began in early May, he told the court, "I am not guilty, and I have always lived a decent life."

 He denied having killed anyone during a raid on Novi Sad, instead claiming to have saved the lives of five people.

-And he said he did not know Jews or Serbs were the targets of the raid, saying that as far as he knew it was against anti-Nazi "partisans."
+He said he did not know Jews or Serbs were the targets of the raid, and that as far as he knew it was against anti-Nazi "partisans."

-Zuroff, the director of the Simon Wiesenthal Center in Israel, tracked down Kepiro in Budapest in 2006 and he said this could be one of the last Holocaust-era trials.
+Nazi hunter Efraim Zuroff, director of the Simon Wiesenthal Center in Israel, tracked down Kepiro in Budapest in 2006.

 "Time does not diminish the guilt of the killers and old age should not protect those who committed such heinous crimes," he said.

 Kepiro sued Zuroff for libel for calling him a war criminal.
-A Budapest court acquitted Zuroff this week.
+A Budapest court acquitted Zuroff in May.